nksacayan/badge-collector/README.md

 .env is on the repo flmao dont put anything bad in there

 you also have to change the env every startup since ip is dynamic

+run write_ip sh
+copy the ps script to /mnt/ then run in windows elevated